andreasfender/guitarpie/README.md

 ACM UIST 2025. https://dl.acm.org/doi/10.1145/3746059.3747799

 Please note that this repository only contains the core GuitarPie implementation and not the additional audio processing features described in the paper.
-Specifically, _song bookmarks_ and _audio shortcuts_ are not included.
+Specifically, _song bookmarks_ and custom _audio commands_ are not included.

 ## Repository Overview